curator-wik/curator/README.md

  4. Your server likely is not configured to run .phar archives directly from web requests, but you can try hitting /curator.phar in your browser.
 If that doesn't work, hit the script /curator.php which basically `include`s the phar and launches the application it contains.

+## System Requirements
+ * PHP 5.4.0 or newer on a Linux operating system.
+Windows is not officially supported at this time.
+ * Ability for the webserver to write to the system's temporary file location (for temporary storage of update packages.)
+ * Ability to write in the application's document root, via either FTP or mounted filesystem.

+Your installation of PHP must also support extraction of either .zip or .tar format archive files.
+Zip is marginally preferable as it is an indexed format offering better random access performance.

 ## License
 MIT